slyapustin/fixly/README.md

 3. When clicked, sending the text to the background script
 4. The background script calls the OpenAI API to fix the text
 5. The fixed text is then inserted back into the original element
+6. The original text is stored temporarily to enable undo functionality

 ## License